djcard/cfScribe/cfScribe/readme.md

 ### ChangeLog
+0.0.17 Template error fixed

+0.0.16 Fixed issue with Pusher environment

+0.0.15 Incorrect Pusher key fixed

+0.0.14 Updated Pusher appender with more correct settings and values

+0.0.13 misc errors

+0.0.12 Removed threading from pusher appender because of naming conflicts when used as a singleton.
+Added examining the ExtraInfo message for text length when calculating output width in scribeConsole

 0.0.11 - Fixed issue in scribeConsole where environment was not being populated properly

 0.0.10 - fixed error where overloaded arguments from debug(), info(), warn(), error() and fatal() were not being passed all the way through to the rule engine.